 Meghan received her JD from the University of San Diego School of Law, where she served as Chief Executive Editor of the San Diego International Law Journal.
 In addition, she holds a BA in Journalism and French from the University of Georgia.

-Kimberley Gough is Consumer Advisor and Director of Technical Operations for Privacy Rights Clearinghouse .
-Her primary responsibilities include answering consumers’ questions and complaints regarding a wide range of privacy issues.
-In addition, Kim administers all aspects of the Online Complaint Center, Chronology of Data Breaches, PRC website along with overseeing all technical/IT aspects of the organization.
+Kimberley Gough is Director of Technical Operations for Privacy Rights Clearinghouse .
+Her primary duties include administering all aspects of the Online Complaint Center, Chronology of Data Breaches, PRC website along with overseeing all technical/IT aspects of the organization.

 Kim has worked in the technology field for nearly 20 years, focusing on software and hardware development in the medical, retail and consumer fields.
 She has been instrumental in creating turn-key solutions for marketing, distribution, sales, operations and IT with a strong understanding of the new technology frontier.
 Building on this expertise, Kim formed her own company and created a secure method of retrieving private health information.
 Two strong themes throughout her career in technology and business have been privacy and security, which she brings to her work with the Privacy Rights Clearinghouse.